facebook

 If someone came up to you at Starbucks and asked you the EXACT question that your online course solves, what are four steps you could write down on a napkin to help them take action?

-For example, I teach people how to write course copy in my course.
+For example, I used to teach people how to write course copy.
 So if someone asked me how to write course copy, here are the four steps I would give them offhand:

 1. Validate your course topic